Creating a Cut Flower Garden: Summer Seed Collection

 Don’t let the tiny seeds fool you.
 These snapdragons grown from seed are one of the taller varieties, specifically for cutting.
 The flowers you find at a nursery or garden center are much shorter.

-Snapdragons have a long vase life, so they can continue to look beautiful in bouquets for several days after harvesting.
+Snapdragons have a long vase life, so they can look beautiful in bouquets for several days after harvesting.

 • start seeds indoors 8-10 weeks before the last frost